 Description

-These gluten-free blondies are a mix of cake and cookie in one amazing single bite, and are studded with chocolate chips to satisfy your sweet tooth.
-Perfect as a sweet treat or dessert to be enjoyed anytime, these chocolate chip cookie bars are also dairy-free, but no one would care!
+Studded with chocolate chips, these easy gluten-free blondies are a mix of cake and cookie in one amazing single bite, and will surely satisfy your sweet tooth.
+Perfect as a sweet treat or dessert that you and your family can enjoy anytime, these gluten-free chocolate chip cookie bars are also totally dairy-free, but no one would know!

 Ingredients